Published on: Mar 20, 2024

 The standards are developed and maintained by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 The standards are voluntary, but they are widely recognized and adopted by organizations worldwide as a benchmark for information security excellence.

-The ISO 27000 series consists of more than 40 standards, each focusing on a specific topic or domain of information security.
+The ISO 27000 series actually consists of more than 40 standards, each focusing on a specific topic or domain of information security.
 Some of the most important and relevant standards for businesses and IT professionals are:

 ISO/IEC 27000